$98 Find Cheap Flights from Chicago to Aruba

 • What is the cheapest time of day to fly to Aruba?

-The cheapest time of day to fly to Aruba is generally in the afternoon, when round-trip flights cost $484 on average.
-Morning departures are around 50% more expensive than evening flights, on average.
-The most expensive time of day to fly to Aruba is generally in the morning, which is peak travel time and where the average cost of a ticket is $756.
+The cheapest time of day to fly to Aruba is generally in the morning, when round-trip flights cost $688 on average.
+The most expensive time of day to fly to Aruba is generally in the morning, which is peak travel time and where the average cost of a ticket is $688.

 Top tips for finding cheap flights to Aruba